 Some features are only available if you sign in as a user with database administration rights.
 For such features, a "restricted availability" statement appears at the start of the feature description.
 For example:

-Available only if you signed in as a database user with the DBA and PDB_DBA roles.
+Available only if you signed in as a database user with administrator rights.

-SQL Developer Web is also available in Oracle Autonomous Database cloud services.
-For more information, see Database Actions.
+Database Actions is also available for download and deployment in your own on-premises Oracle Database or in customer-managed Oracle Database cloud services.
+For more information, see Oracle SQL Developer Web.

-This section describes the SQL Developer Web user interface.
+This section describes the Database Actions user interface.

-The SQL Developer Web user interface has three components:
+The Database Actions user interface has three components:

 The Header at the top